emu-russia/breaks/BreakingNESWiki_DeepL/PPU/dataread.md

 # Data Reader

+The PPU patent refers to this circuit as the `Still Picture Generator`.

 The circuitry takes up almost a quarter of the PPU area and is located in the lower right corner of the chip:

 ![DATAREAD_preview](/BreakingNESWiki/imgstore/DATAREAD_preview.jpg)